hdlugas/MZsearch/README.md

 --LET_threshold: Low-entropy transformation threshold parameter.
 Spectra with Shannon entropy H less than LET_threshold are transformed according to $\text{intensitiesNew}=\text{intensitiesOriginal}^{\frac{1+S}{1+\text{LETthreshold}}}$.
 Default = 0.

 --entropy_dimension: Entropy dimension parameter.
-Must have positive value other than 1.
+Must have a positive value other than 1.
 When the entropy dimension is 1, then Renyi and Tsallis entropy are equivalent to Shannon entropy.
-Therefore, this parameter only applies to the renyi and tsallis similarity measures.
-This parameter will be ignored if similarity measure cosine or shannon is chosen.
+Therefore, this parameter only applies to the Rényi and Tsallis similarity measures.
+This parameter will be ignored if the similarity measure cosine or Shannon is chosen.
 Default = 1.1.

 --normalization_method: Method used to normalize the intensities of each spectrum so that the intensities sum to 1.
-Since the objects entropy quantifies the uncertainy of must be probability distributions, the intensities of a given spectrum must sum to 1 prior to computing the entropy of the given spectrum intensities.
+Since the object's entropy quantifies the uncertainty of must be probability distributions, the intensities of a given spectrum must sum to 1 prior to computing the entropy of the given spectrum intensities.
 Options: 'standard' and 'softmax'.
 Default = standard.

 --save_plots: Output PDF file containing the plots of the query and reference spectra before and after preprocessing transformations.
 If no argument is passed, then the plots will be saved to the PDF ./query_spec_{query_spectrum_ID}\_reference_spec_{reference_spectrum_ID}_plot.pdf in the current working directory.